dragonfruitnetwork/onionfruit-web/readme.md

 ### License

-These (the api and tooling) are open-source components of OnionFruit™.
-These are licensed under the MIT license.
+These libraries and components are licensed under the MIT license.
 Refer to the license file for more info.